readthedocs/readthedocs.org/docs/development/docs.rst

    .. prompt:: bash

       cd docs
-      make html
+      make livehtml

-#. the documents will be available in the `_build` folder.
+#. the documents will be available at http://127.0.0.1:4444/ and will rebuild each time you edit and save a file.
-   Double-click the `index.html` file to open the documentation in a webpage

 Guidelines
 ----------